Vinigperuzzi/Parallel-checkers/README.md

 ATENTION: The command deactivate set venv back to global;<br>
     If you need to remove the .so lib, you can run >make clean.<br>
     If you want to go back to a especified python version you can run >pyenv global [$version]

+### With docker

+There's a Dockerfile to be build with docker compose, so you can run it using it.
+Note that it uses an Graphics interface, so it will not be a simple comando to run the container i nthe right way.
+But, there's is two bashes that run the project using docker.
+You can simple run these two commands:

+>chmod +x bin/stop
+>bin/run

+To stop you can do the same for bin/stop bash

+Note that if you are using docker in a version older than 2.0, the syntax will not work with docker compose, so you may alter it to docker-compose, or simple copy/paste from bin/stop directly to you terminal.